Carla Blank: Ishmael Reed Publishing

-As editorial director of Ishmael Reed Publishing she has had charge of poetry and prose projects including 25 New Nigerian Poets (2000, edited by Toyin Adewale) and Short Stories by 16 Nigerian Women (2003, edited by Toyin Adewale-Gabriel), which have both been translated into Arabic by the National Center for Translation, in Egypt.
+As editorial director of Ishmael Reed Publishing, she has had charge of poetry and prose projects including 25 New Nigerian Poets (2000, edited by Toyin Adewale) and Short Stories by 16 Nigerian Women (2003, edited by Toyin Adewale-Gabriel), which have both been translated into Arabic by the National Center for Translation, in Egypt.
 Other titles Blank has supervised include Black Girl from Tannery Flats (2003), the memoir of her mother-in-law, Thelma V. Reed; New and Collected Poems by Kathryn Takara (2003), poetry collections from four women poets based in northern California: Under Burning White Sky (2005) by Boadiba, Swallowing Watermelons by Karla Brundage (2006), City Beautiful by Tennessee Reed (2006), and After Altamira by Neli Moody (2006); and Maggie 3, a novel by Alison Mills Newman (2007).

-In 2011 the press published New and Selected Yuri, a collection of poetry and fiction by Japan-based writer Yuri Kageyama; in 2013 a new collection of poetry, Paper Gods and Rebels, by San Francisco-based writer Genny Lim; and in 2015 and 2017 published the first and second collections of poetry by Alaska-based Tlingit/Iñupiaq writer Ishmael Hope, Courtesans of Flounder Hill and Rock Piles Along the Eddy.
-In 2018 the press released King Comus, a formerly unpublished novel by the late William Demby, which the HuffPost designated "Rediscovered Novel of the Year".
+In 2011, the press published New and Selected Yuri, a collection of poetry and fiction by Japan-based writer Yuri Kageyama; in 2013 a new collection of poetry, Paper Gods and Rebels, by San Francisco-based writer Genny Lim; and in 2015 and 2017 published the first and second collections of poetry by Alaska-based Tlingit/Iñupiaq writer Ishmael Hope, Courtesans of Flounder Hill and Rock Piles Along the Eddy.
+In 2018, the press released King Comus, a formerly unpublished novel by the late William Demby, which the HuffPost designated "Rediscovered Novel of the Year".
+In 2023, the press released Guayacán, a new poetry collection by Victor Hernández Cruz.